tanyasarkjain/pacvar/README.md

 ## Introduction

-nf-core/pacvar is a bioinformatics pipeline that processes long read pacbio data.
-Specifically the pipeline contains two workflows, one to process whole genome sequence data and other to process reads from the PureTarget expansion panel Pacbio offers - this repeat workflow characterizes tandem repeats.
-The workflow, is designed for pacbio reads and thus uses Pacbio's released tools.
+nf-core/pacvar is a bioinformatics pipeline that processes long-read PacBio data.
+Specifically, the pipeline provides two workflows: one for processing whole-genome sequencing data, and another for processing reads from the PureTarget expansion panel offered by PacBio.
+This second workflow characterizes tandem repeats.
+Because the pipeline is designed for PacBio reads, it uses PacBio’s officially released tools.

 ![nf-core/pacvar metro map](docs/images/pacvar_white_background.png)